• Technologies

 • Tweet It

-Three business people working alongside a robotic arm
+Three business people working alongside a robotic arm in a lab

 A few years ago, IDC introduced its Future of Work model which is defined as a fundamental and seismic shift in how we work.
 The Future of Work fosters human-machine collaboration enabling new skills and worker experiences, while supporting a reimagined physical workplace and borderless digital workspace.
 Watch the video now, or continue reading for the complete transcript.